vtan05/Danceba_fork/README.md

 [![Home Page](https://img.shields.io/badge/Project-Website-green.svg)](https://danceba.github.io/)
 </h5>

-The code and related data are currently being organized and will be released once the preparation is complete.
+The code is currently being organized and will be released once the preparation is complete.

 ![Danceba](assets/pipeline1.png "Pipeline")